cermati/coding-convention/readme.md

     .build()
 );

-// It's arguable that 2-parameter method to use Builder pattern,
+// It's arguable whether to use builder pattern for a 2-parameter method,
 // but consider this method, which one is the discount? first one or 2nd one?
-// by convention it should be 120000 and amount should be named purchaseAmount,
+// by convention it should be 120000, `amount` should be named `purchaseAmount`,
-// but it doesn't prevent engineer to do this kind of mistake.
+// but it doesn't prevent engineer to mistakenly swap the parameter DiscountCalculator.subtractDiscount(amount, 120000);
-DiscountCalculator.subtractDiscount(amount, 120000)
+DiscountCalculator.subtractDiscount(120000, discount);

-// Now imagine we're stricting builder pattern
+// Now imagine we're stricting builder pattern, it should be more readable and
+// it should be easier for code reviewer to notice the mistake if we're mistakenly
+// swap the parameter.
 // Note that there's no strict indentation for for the SubtractDiscountInput,
 // you can place it at the same line of .subtractDiscount method call,
 // or you could add new line (just like AnnuityCalculator.calculate example above),